 This is elegant because it clearly expresses that the valid values for ex:state are from an enumeration by using sh:in which instructs a user interface builder to pick something like a drop down selection list.
 It also provides enough information to any engine to compute the valid values beforehand, from a node expression.

-Using a sh:union expression
+Using a sh:select expression

 ex:Address